-We are a tech PR agency specialized in startups and scaleups.
+We are a technology PR agency specialized in startups and scaleups.
 PR is our bread and butter, and it should be yours too if you want to bootstrap your business growth.
 Whereas you are in the B2B or B2C space, leveraging the media landscape to build credibility, become a thought leader & secure funding is crucial for your long-term growth efforts.
-This is what we can deliver as a PR partner.
+We can deliver effective PR for tech startups through our partnerships.

 Surrounded by companies that have well-developed marketing and PR strategies in place, you might wonder if you stand a chance as a startup or scale-up.

-Regardless of the niche that you operate in or if you're a b2b or b2c company, no matter at which stage you are, good publicity is imperative for success in today’s fast-paced, digital world.
+Regardless of the stage that you are at, the niche that you operate in, or if you are a b2b or b2c company, good publicity is imperative for success in today’s fast-paced, digital world.
 As so many companies are fighting for a spotlight, maintaining a positive public image and gaining publicity for your product or service requires the use of PR for strategic business growth.
 Public relations encompasses a broad range of activities that largely depend on your goals for business growth.

-At PRLab, we will focus on shifting your PR approach from reactive to proactive, so we don't wait for news to happen, we make them happen.
+At PRLab, we will focus on shifting your PR approach from reactive to proactive - rather than waiting for news to happen, we make it happen.

 We have developed our own way of achieving regular coverage at tier 1 outlets for your brand.
-We regularly work with startups and scale-ups in the tech industry and are well informed about its media landscape.
+We are a PR agency for startups, well represented in the tech industry and well informed about its media landscape.
 Our portfolio consists of collaborations with some of the fastest-growing scaleups in the world, including Recruitee, 3DHubs, Bloomon, Impraise, Siilo, Chargebee and more.

-Before deeping down on tech PR it is important to define what PR is.
-PR or public relations in short is informing stakeholders about an organization, while at the same time forming positive opinions about the brand by performing strategic communications.
-Essentially public relations is about using different media channels to form a positive image for your brand.
-Think of it as the following, advertising is you saying that your product is great, PR is getting some else to say it for you.
+Before honing in on the specifics of tech PR, it is important to define what PR is.
+Briefly, PR or public relations is all about informing stakeholders about an organization and creating positive opinions about the brand by performing strategic communications.
+Essentially, public relations is about using different media channels to form a positive image for your brand.
+Think of it as the following, advertising communicates the idea that you think your product is great - PR involves getting someone else to say it for you.